Midnight madness

-Why is the World Series like Italian neo-realism cinema?
+Why is the World Series like Italian neo-realist cinema?
 Because both have produced classics that too few Americans got to see.

 This year’s World Series, between the Los Angeles Dodgers and the Houston Astros, has produced two classics so far — Game 2 and Game 5.
 Houston won Game 2 in eleven innings by a score of 7-6.
 The Astros got the game to extra innings by scoring one run in both the eighth and ninth innings to overcome a two run deficit.